Laura: First question; what is your name?

 Laura: How could you not internalize that?

 Father: Yeah, you know.
-Because, like, and so I was pouting one day.
-I had accepted him as my Savior.
-And I got quiet.
+So I was pouting one day, I had accepted him as my Savior, and I got quiet.
 And he said, I heard him say; ‘If these things had not happened to you, you wouldn't be able to do what you're doing or what you're about ready to do’.
 And that took the burden off of me.

 Laura: Yeah.